 Once your client is officially signed up for the plan, they’ll receive a welcome packet, a debit card that’s linked to their MSA bank account, and a health plan membership ID card.
 Let your client know that these three items might be shipped separately.

-As a nice bonus from Lasso, your client can earn up to $225 in Visa gift cards by completing three simple activities:
+As a nice bonus from Lasso, your client can earn rewards by completing three simple activities:

-These are all a part of the For Your Health incentive program.
+These are all a part of the For Your Health incentive program, and your client can earn those rewards every single year.
 Directions on how to complete all of these tasks are included in the welcome packet, which will be mailed to your client when they sign up for the plan.

 What Happens at Tax Time?